How to Make a Difference in LA by Volunteering This Season

 For the creative who wants to give back

 Plenty of social causes to fight for means there are lots of programs looking for mentors.
 Volunteer at the Los Angeles LGBT Center in their “Resistance Squad” to take direct action on protecting LGBT rights by writing to representatives, joining marches and rallies, and participating in phone banks.
 You can also mentor LGBT youth as one of their LifeWorks mentors.
 If you can’t volunteer in person, consider donating to the center.
 If you’re one of those people who could have stayed in school forever, School on Wheels provides free online and in-person tutoring and mentoring to children from kindergarten through 12th grade.
 Other ways to help include hosting a backpack or school supply drive to get kids much-needed supplies.

 For the person whose love language is food

 Eating in LA is always an adventure—and so is giving back through food institutions.
 Get involved in the kitchen at The Midnight Mission, which serves thousands of meals to the homeless every day.
-Donating to-go food containers, disposable utensils, single-serving beverages, and other food items is another way to help vulnerable citizens who come to the mission during this time.
+Crop Swap LA started as a local produce trading meet-up and has grown into an organization dedicated to growing food on unused spaces, and distributing excess produce to food-insecure communities; volunteers get to get their hands dirty picking and processing produce, watering, and maintaining gardens and farms, and they also help harvest unused or unreachable fruit from private trees.
 If you love hanging out at farmers markets and reducing food waste, check out Food Forward.
 The organization sends volunteers to farmers markets across LA and Ventura counties to rescue unsold produce and deliver it to agencies helping food-insecure families.

 For the hobbyist